Purple Roses: History, Meaning, and Symbolism

-Most often, purple flowers are associated with royalty or dignified people and events.
-Centuries ago, the rarity of purple flowers in nature meant that purple dyes and pigments were exceptionally prized and expensive.
+Most often, purple roses are associated with royalty or dignified people and events.
+Centuries ago, purple flowers' rarity in nature meant that purple dyes and pigments were exceptionally prized and expensive.
 Usually, it was only royalty who could afford purple flowers and the items made from their essence.
-In some cultures, purple flowers were even reserved for monarchs only be an official decree.
+In some cultures, purple flowers were even reserved for monarchs only to be an official decree.

 A purple rose arrangement would be a unique way to congratulate a couple on their 25th wedding anniversary.
 Or, for someone who’s reached a milestone “happy birthday,” purple flowers can be a memorable present or party theme.

 For those who love the color, the purple color symbolism is in the eye of the beholder.